Dev2907/Dev2907/README.md

 Education

-    Adani University, India - Bachelor of Engineering in Information and Communication Technology (Expected Graduation: 2024)
+    Adani University, India - Bachelor of Engineering in Information and Communication Technology (Graduation: 2024) (GPA : 8.6/10)

 Get in Touch